melaniewalsh/AI-for-Humanists/_pages/models.md

 ### Llama 3

 This is a highly capable model that comes in 8B and 30B parameter models, provided by Meta.
 You must sign a license with Meta to use them.
 Llama 3.1 is an updated version of Llama 3, intended to have better multilingual support.
-Llama 3.2 adds additional parameter sizes, 1B and 3B are smaller and may be more efficient for simpler tasks.
+Llama 3.2 adds additional parameter sizes.
+The 1B and 3B models are smaller and may be more efficient for simpler tasks.
 The 11B and 90B sizes add text/image multimodal capabilities.

 ### Gemma